yui-mhcp/siamese_networks/README.md

 ![An artistic representation of Fashion MNIST](plot_funny.png)

-\* I call it like this but in reality it is more *how the model represents data* :smile:
+\* I call it this way but it is actually more *how the model represents data* :smile:

-\*\* This is obviously not possible to represents a 64-D vector :zany_face: but we can use the [umap](https://pypi.org/project/umap-learn/) library to create 2D projection of these embeddings
+\*\* This is obviously not possible to represent a 64-D vector :zany_face: but we can use the [umap](https://pypi.org/project/umap-learn/) library to create 2D projection of these embeddings

 \*\*\* Reminder : in the `AudioSiamese` example, the `validation set` is composend of **new** speakers.
 It means the model **never** saw these speakers in its `training set` : it shows the core power of `siamese networks` to generalize to unseen labels !